-Loan Growth in Greece averaged 4.52 percent from 2004 until 2021, reaching an all time high of 19.60 percent in August of 2006 and a record low of -7.90 percent in October of 2013.
-This page provides the latest reported value for - Greece Loan Growth - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Greece Total Credit YoY - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.
+Loan Growth in Euro Area averaged 3.65 percent from 2004 until 2022, reaching an all time high of 9.90 percent in March of 2006 and a record low of -0.40 percent in November of 2013.
+This page provides the latest reported value for - Euro Area Private Credit Growth - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Euro Area Household Credit Growth - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Loan Growth in Greece is expected to be 12.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Greece Total Credit YoY is projected to trend around 4.20 percent in 2022 and 2.60 percent in 2023, according to our econometric models.
+Loan Growth in Euro Area is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.